 Where is Deerfield located?

-- Deerfield is a pioneer town in Franklin County, Massachusetts, near the Connecticut River.
+- Deerfield is a charming pioneer town located in Franklin County, Massachusetts, right near the Connecticut River.
+It’s the perfect spot for history lovers.

 -